shift-org/shift-docs/site/content/pages/public-health.md

 <p style="text-align: center; padding: 1em; color: #663300; border: 1px solid #FFDD66; background: #FCFAF2; font-weight: bold; font-size: larger;"><strong>For special events that support the demand for justice, please see our <a href="/pages/bike-for-justice/">Bike for Justice</a> page.</strong></p>

-During this time of "stay home" guidelines, we've temporarily cancelled or hidden all current social group rides on the [calendar](/calendar/).
-If you're a ride host, this means that even if you haven't cancelled yours individually, it will still show as cancelled or may no longer be visible on the calendar.
+During Phase 1, some group rides are possible when health precautions are taken.
+If you're a ride leader, please read the above safety recommendations and consider how to best adjust your ride.
+For example, you might limit the number of riders, require masks, skip store stops, and keep all activities outdoors.

-At this time, please do **not** post general social group rides.
-Instead, consider posting events that don't involve gathering in a group, such as:
+There are also alternatives to the typical group ride format that don't involve gathering in a group, such as:

 * **Online events:** Bike-y online events like meetings, socials, livestreams, and more
 * **Distributed events:** Rides that happen at a specific time, but everyone participates from their own, separate location.
 The [May 2020 Midnight Mystery Ride](https://midnightmysteryride.wordpress.com/2020/05/05/may-ride-switching-things-up/) is a great example!
 * **Ride anytime routes:** A specific route that people can ride at any time they'd like.
-You can post it on a specific day, but set a wide time range to encourage people not to gather at one time.
-For example, the listing could start at 9am and end at 10pm.
-Check out [Pedalpalooza.org/ride](https://www.pedalpalooza.org/ride) for lots of great examples.
+Check out this year's special [Pedalpalooza calendar](/pedalpalooza-calendar/) for lots of great examples.

-Moderators may modify or remove event listings if they don't fit into one of the categories above.
+If necessary, moderators may modify or remove event listings if they aren't following safety guidelines.
 If you have any questions, [contact us](/pages/contact/).

-Also, check out this year's special [Pedalpalooza calendar](/pedalpalooza-calendar/)!
-It's full of great ideas for solo bike fun.
-And the [Shift list](/pages/email-list/) is always open for bikey discussion.
-So even as we ride our own paths these days, stay in touch with your fellow bike funnists and keep the conversation going 'til we meet again.

 As conditions change and guidelines are updated, we'll be working to figure out additional ways for the calendar to facilitate new approaches to inclusive bike fun.
 Stay tuned!

+The [Shift list](/pages/email-list/) is also always open for bikey discussion.
+So even as we may ride our own paths these days, stay in touch with your fellow bike funnists and keep the conversation going 'til we ride together again.

 Stay safe, stay healthy!